pwsdc/pwsdc.github.io/content/posts/2024-09-24-fifth-fall-meeting.md

 - During past years, they have had to sort through thousands of applications for the internship program.
 This year, they are trying to target a select few schools for candidates instead, and ours is one of them!
 - It is strongly recommended that perspective candidates submit their applications as early as possible.

-# PlayDate Project
+# Playdate Project
 We went over the development milestones that were added to the project document during last week's optional meeting.
 A few minor adjustments were discussed and made, including the possibility of auto-fire and some more stretch goals.

 # Next week
 By next week, our goal is to hold an optional meeting at some point.
-The officers will create sprites for the PlayDate project and we will try to display them on screen.
+Next week’s meeting will be on **Tuesday, October 1st** from **5-6PM.** The officers will create sprites for the Playdate project and we will try to display them on screen.